yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 	"./sm64.png| It's-a him!
 (Super Mario 64)"
   >}}

-Performance is not stellar for now, that’s related to texture swizzling, but you can finally enjoy all 3 All-Star games on both APIs.
+Performance on Vulkan is not stellar for now, but you can finally enjoy all 3 of the `Super Mario 3D All-Stars` games on both APIs.

-Lastly, [Morph](https://github.com/Morph1984) implemented a fix to {{< gh-hovercard "8135" "keep the web applet open in the foreground" >}}, as the Super Mario 3D All-Stars games require it to operate correctly.
+Lastly, [Morph](https://github.com/Morph1984) implemented a fix to {{< gh-hovercard "8135" "keep the web applet open in the foreground" >}}, as the Super Mario 3D All-Stars games require it to operate without crashing a few minutes into gameplay.

 ## General graphical fixes